Configuration

 parallel_limit = 4

-# Maximum number of concurrent downloads for GHCR package
+# Maximum number of concurrent requests for GHCR (GitHub Container Registry).

 ghcr_concurrency = 8